 Applying antioxidants topically is not enough.
+Have a summer skincare routine that includes eating healthy fruits and vegetables.
 To maintain radiant skin, you need to nourish it accordingly.
 Healthy eating is a must during summer.
-Consume lots of seasonal foods, such as pineapples, citrus fruits, fresh berries, seafood, and vegetables.
-These contain essential vitamins, nutrients, and antioxidants that boost collagen production, reduce inflammation, and protect your skin from the damaging effects of the sun.
+Consume chlorophyll-rich foods and water-rich fruits and vegetables, like watermelon.
+They contain essential vitamins, nutrients, omega-3 fatty acids, and antioxidants that boost collagen production, reduce inflammation, and protect your skin from the damaging effects of the sun (3).

 5. Keep Yourself Hydrated

-Drink lots of water and don’t forget to carry a water bottle with you wherever you go.
-Keep sipping from your bottle.
-This is important to keep your skin hydrated, flush out toxins from your body, and feel refreshed during the hot summer days.
+Drink plenty of water and don’t forget to carry a water bottle with you wherever you go.
+Apart from drinking water, you can consume cold green tea and coconut water or cucumber juice for a change as well.
+This is important to keep your skin hydrated, flush out toxins from your body, and feel refreshed during the hot summer days (4).

 6. Go Easy On Makeup

 When it comes to makeup during summer months, go minimal.
-That’s because your skin needs to breathe when the weather is super hot and humid.
+That’s because your skin needs to breathe, so try wearing mineral-based makeup when the weather is super hot and humid as these products are light and anti-inflammatory.
 If you absolutely cannot do without your foundation, go for a tinted moisturizer with SPF and layer it with face powder to avoid any patchy spots.
-Do not forget your lips.
-Instead of lipsticks, use tinted lip balms with SPF.
-Avoid heavy eye makeup.
-Stick to a simple kajal instead.

 8. Tone Your Skin